Open-ISP/isp-trace-parser/README.md

 print(list(onshore_rezs['REZ ID']))
 # ['Q1', 'Q2', 'Q3', 'Q4', 'Q5', 'Q6', . . .

-# These sets of onshore and offshore REZ IDs then can be used to retrieve trace data from the following dataframes
+# These sets of onshore and offshore REZ IDs can the be used to retrieve a dataframes containing all relevant traces, which can be filtered by REZ name using the 'zone' column"

 wind_offshore_rez_traces = get_data.get_zone_single_reference_year(
     start_year=2025,